gnolang/gno/docs/gno-infrastructure/setting-up-a-faucet.md

   cors_allowed_origins = ["*"]
 ```

+In this case, you can configure following:
+- the chain ID which the faucet is connected to,
+- the listener address of the faucet,
+- the mnemonic that you want to use for deriving the account(s) used to serve funds,
+- the number of accounts to derive from the mnemonic to be used for serving funds,
+- the CORS configuration of the faucet.

+We will keep it simple and go with the basic configuration.
+After inputting the
-After inputting the mnemonic phrase from which your faucet address is derived
+mnemonic phrase from which your faucet address is derived from, you are ready to
-from, you are ready to run the faucet.
+run the faucet.

 ## Running the faucet